robmclarty/soko/README.md

 ## TODO

 - always reduce the amount of configuration required
+- add more error checking for inputs
+- return better error messages to make things obvious when they go wrong
+- write unit tests
 - add commands to build docker containers easily

 ## License